18th World Scout Jamboree

-The 18th World Scout Jamboree (Dutch: 18e Wereldjamboree) was held August 1 to 11, 1995 and was hosted by the Netherlands on a polder near Biddinghuizen, Dronten community, Flevoland.
+The 18th World Scout Jamboree (Dutch: 18e Wereldjamboree) was held from 1 to 11 August 1995, and was hosted by the Netherlands on a polder near Biddinghuizen, Dronten community, Flevoland.
 28,960 Scouts and staff members from 166 countries and territories participated in the event, the largest representation of countries to date, including 34 countries where Scouting was being born or reborn.

 Opening and royal attendees

 The event was officially opened by Queen Beatrix of the Netherlands and her husband Prince Claus.
 The theme was Future is Now and the Jamboree was also visited by Carl XVI Gustaf of Sweden, Princess Basma bint Talal of Jordan and Sadako Ogata, United Nations High Commissioner for Refugees, who inaugurated the second Global Development Village, a major attraction, with Scouts from all over the world sharing experiences and learning more about other ways of life.
 Various activities and stalls at the Plaza, in the middle of the Jamboree site, provided lighter entertainment.